 RIGHT: “Increased online membership sales by 40% by creating and implementing a sales framework which was adopted by the whole sales department.”

-In other words, focus on showcasing the positive impact you’ve done in previous organizations rather than listing what was on your job description.
+In other words, you should focus on showcasing the positive impact you’ve done in previous organizations rather than listing what was on your job description bullets.

-The “Experience” section should be the most prominent one in your resume.
+Your “Experience” should be the most prominent part of the resume sections.
 If you do it right, it will be the one that beats luck.

-Depending on the job you’re applying for and the industry you’re looking forward to building a career at, featuring any training, courses, or certificates you may have can be either relevant or redundant.
+Depending on the job you’re applying for and the industry you’re looking forward to building a career in, featuring any training, courses, or certificates you may have can be either relevant or redundant.

-But make sure it’s relevant.
-If you’ve graduated from art school, and you’re applying for a sales job, then you can skip your formal education, and instead focus on sales courses and successes you’ve experienced since this is something employers are more inclined to look out for.
+If you’ve graduated from art school and you’re applying for a sales job, then you can skip your formal education.
+It’s smarter to focus on sales courses and successes you’ve experienced since this is something employers are more inclined to look out for.

-Depending on what you’re looking to feature on your resume, this section can be tricky to get right, so we wrote an in-depth guide on perfecting the “Education” section on your resume.
+Depending on what you’re looking to feature on your resume, this section can be tricky to get right.
+It’s another reason why we wrote a complete guide for perfecting the education resume section.

-The reason is simple — those candidates tend to be better leaders.
-Include this section in your layout to show you’re driven by more than just getting paid.
+The reason is simple — because those candidates tend to be better leaders.

-Add a projects section to showcase successful side-work activities.
+By using a projects section, it’s easier to highlight your successful side-work activities.